 Family Cord Blood Banking Act Introduced

-Author: Cord Blood Registry
+Author: Cord Blood Registry | Contact: cordblood.com

 Cord Blood Registry (CBR), the global leader in family cord blood banking services, announced its support of legislation introduced by U.S. Representatives Wally Herger (R-CA) and Ron Kind (D-WI), called "The Family Cord Blood Banking Act."
 This important legislation would amend the IRS Code to allow individuals and couples to use flexible spending account (FSA), health savings account (HSA), health reimbursement arrangements (HRA) or the medical expenses tax deduction to pay for umbilical cord blood banking services.

-Speaking on his support for the bill, Congressman Herger, Chairman of the House Ways and Means Health Subcommittee said, "This common sense legislation will allow families and individuals to use their tax-free health dollars for a medical expense that can truly save lives."
+"This common-sense legislation allows families and individuals to use their tax-free health dollars for a medical expense that can truly save lives."

 Cord blood stem cells have been used for the last 20 years in transplants worldwide to treat a host of blood and immune diseases.
 More recently, researchers have initiated FDA-regulated clinical trials to study the use of a child's own cord blood stem cells as a treatment for type 1 diabetes, traumatic brain injury and cerebral palsy.
 The Family Cord Blood Banking Act helps to make the cost of banking more affordable for a wider range of families.

 "Unlike other medical therapies that can be acquired at any time, the very nature of cord blood stem cells requires that they be processed and stored before medical use.
 Thus, cord blood banking should be considered as a medical expense even though the use of these cells may not come until the future," said David Zitlow, executive vice president of external affairs at CBR.

-"The Family Cord Blood Banking Act" is supported by the Coalition for Regenerative Stem Cell Medicine, which includes groups like the Brain Injury Association of America (BIAA), the Association of Nurse Practitioners in Women's Health (NPWH), the Parents Guide to Cord Blood Foundation and a growing number of organizations, researchers, and disease advocacy groups dedicated to raising awareness and lowering financial barriers of access to cord blood stem cells.
+"The Family Cord Blood Banking Act" is supported by the Coalition for Regenerative Stem Cell Medicine, which includes groups like the Brain Injury Association of America (BIAA), the Association of Nurse Practitioners in Women's Health (NPWH), the Parent's Guide to Cord Blood Foundation and a growing number of organizations, researchers, and disease advocacy groups dedicated to raising awareness and lowering financial barriers of access to cord blood stem cells.

-You're reading Disabled World.
-See our homepage for informative disability news, reviews, sports, stories and how-tos.
-You can also connect with us on social media such as Twitter and Facebook or learn more about Disabled World on our about us page.
+Disabled World is an independent disability community established in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
+See our homepage for informative news, reviews, sports, stories and how-tos.
+You can also connect with us on Twitter and Facebook or learn more about Disabled World on our about us page.

-Disclaimer: Disabled World provides general information only.
-Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
-Any 3rd party offering or advertising on disabled-world.com does not constitute endorsement by Disabled World.
+Disabled World provides general information only.
+The materials presented are never meant to substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
+Financial support is derived from advertisements or referral programs, where indicated.
+Any 3rd party offering or advertising does not constitute an endorsement.

 • Cite This Page (APA): Cord Blood Registry.
 (2011, April 18).
 Family Cord Blood Banking Act Introduced.
 Disabled World.
-Retrieved September 23, 2021 from www.disabled-world.com/news/research/stemcells/family-cord-blood.php
+Retrieved January 30, 2023 from www.disabled-world.com/news/research/stemcells/family-cord-blood.php